openedx/license-manager/docs/decisions/0003-subscription-renewals.rst

 How is the renewal processed?
 -----------------------------

-The actual renewal process would should primarily be a scheduled daily job that looks at all renewals and determines if any renewed plans should be created at the time the job is run:
+The actual renewal process will primarily be achieved by a scheduled daily job that looks at all renewals and determines if any renewed plans should be created at the time the job is run:

 * If there is 1 or fewer days between the current time and the ``effective_date`` of a renewal, the renewal should